Law enforcement in Singapore: Singapore Prison Service

 The Singapore Prison Service (SPS) was formed in 1946 and operates the prison system in Singapore, under the supervision of the Ministry of Home Affairs.

-Under the Prisons Act 1933, a prisons officer has the powers of the police officer (Section 32), and may be armed (Section 31).
+Under the Prisons Act 1933, a prison officer has the powers of a police officer (Section 32), and may be armed (Section 31).

 Corrupt Practices Investigation Bureau

 The Corrupt Practices Investigation Bureau (CPIB) is a government agency in Singapore which investigates and prosecutes corruption in the public and private sectors.
 It was founded in 1952.
 Although the primary function is to investigate corruption, it is empowered to investigate other criminal cases in which corruption may be involved.
 Under the purview of the Prime Minister's Office, the CPIB is headed by a director who reports directly to the Prime Minister.

-A CPIB officer has the powers of arrest under Section 15 of the Prevention of Corruption Act 1960, and may also investigate any other offence under written law which may be uncovered during investigations under Section 17 of the same act.
+A CPIB officer has the powers of arrest under Section 15 of the Prevention of Corruption Act 1960, and may also investigate any other offence under written law which may be uncovered during investigations under Section 17 of the same Act.
 A CPIB officer may also be armed under Section 87 of the Guns, Explosives and Weapons Control Act 2021 and Section 15A of the Prevention of Corruption Act 1960.

 Internal Security Department

 The Internal Security Department (ISD) is a domestic intelligence agency of the Ministry of Home Affairs founded in 1966.
 It has the utmost right to detain without trial individuals suspected to be a threat to national security.
 The stated mission is to confront and address security threats, including foreign subversion and espionage.
-The ISD also monitors and addresses the prevention of racial tension which might affect the public peace, surveillance, apprehension of militants and protection of Singapore's national borders.
+The ISD also monitors and addresses the prevention of racial tension which might affect the public peace, surveillance, apprehension of militants, and protection of Singapore's national borders.
 Under Section 65 of the Police Force Act 2004, an intelligence officer has the powers of a police officer.
 Under Section 87 of the Guns, Explosives and Weapons Control Act 2021, an intelligence officer may be armed.